ChrisAlderson/tvmaze-api-pt/README.md

 MIT License

-Copyright (c) 2016 - tvmaze-api - Released under the MIT license.
+Copyright (c) 2016 - tvmaze-api-pt - Released under the MIT license.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal